 4. Breed Society or Association Horse Brands

 This is often applied by an official representative when the horse is classified.
-Different societies have differing regulations and owners are referred to the various organizations for more information.
+Different societies have different regulations and owners are referred to the various organizations for more information.
 Andalusian and Trakehners are branded with a social brand.

 5. Alpha Angle Freeze Horse Brands

-The alpha angle freeze horse brands are applied to standardbreds on the right neck under the mane.
+The alpha angle freeze horse brands are applied to Standardbreds on the right neck under the mane.
 It is a coded brand with each symbol corresponding to a number so that the brand is computer compatible.
 The alpha angle coding system is virtually unalterable.
 The system relies on only two symbols: unalterable.

-• Two parallel bars
+• Two parallel bars.

 • Two bars set at right angles.